-I believe that I have what it takes to distinguish myself as a CRNA, determined to excel, hungry for hard work and long hours on my feet, all driven by an intense passion to help my patients make a full recovery.
-Serving as a volunteer in the aftermath of Hurricane Harvey was a watershed event in my professional development, especially because I was asked to serve as a translator for Spanish-speaking victims at one of our sister hospitals.
-I found myself extremely busy at saving lives, helping to make the injured whole again.
-I take great delight in the way that the USA, especially the Southwest, is rapidly becoming completely bilingual English/Spainish.
-I love using both my languages in the hospital, and I enjoy feeling needed.
+I have what it takes to distinguish myself as a CRNA, determined to excel, hungry for arduous work, and long hours on my feet, all driven by an intense passion for helping my patients make full recovery.
+Serving as a volunteer in the aftermath of Hurricane Harvey was a watershed event in my professional development, mainly because I was asked to serve as a translator for Spanish-speaking victims at one of our sister hospitals.
+I found myself saving lives and helping to make the injured whole again.
+I am delighted how the USA, especially the Southwest, is rapidly becoming completely bilingual in English/Spanish.
+I love using my language in the hospital and enjoy feeling needed.
 I have shadowed both anesthesiologists and nurse anesthetists.
-One anesthesiologist, in particular, took me under his wing and allowed me to log over twenty-five hours observing many procedures.
-If given the enormous privilege of being accepted to and completing the DNP-A Program at XXXX University, I want to go on to become the nurse that people refer to as the CRNA from Peru who is always flying off for a couple weeks in support of medical missions to Spanish-speaking parts of the Americas.
+One anesthesiologist took me under his wing and allowed me to log over twenty-five hours observing many procedures.
+If given the enormous privilege of being accepted to and completing the DNP-A Program at XXXX University, I want to go on to become the nurse that people refer to as the CRNA from Peru, who is always flying off for a couple of weeks in support of medical missions to Spanish-speaking parts of the Americas.

 Thank you for considering my application to XXXX University.